pkel/cpr/website/content/en/docs/methods/simulator.md

 From the perspective of a node, new blocks might be freshly mined locally, just appended locally, or received from the network.

 We handle these deliveries in the `deliver` function.
-It makes the block visible to the node, then it obtains and handles a state update from the node's `update` function.
+The function makes the block visible to the node, applies the node's `update` function, and handles the returned instructions to share existing or append new blocks.

 ```python
 def deliver(block, i, event):